QuentinRa/blog.quentinra.dev/info/nosql/cypher/index.md

 ![Cypher Graph Example](images/example.png)
 </div><div class="align-self-center col-md-8">

-This is what a query result will looks like.
+This is what a query result will look like.
 You got

 * **4 nodes**, each node is like a tuple in a SQL database, they have properties called **attributes**
 * **3 edges**, they are the relation between the nodes, you may have a lot of them between two nodes and in a lot of directions